Anna Nieto-Gómez: Career

 NietoGomez was denied tenure at California State University, Northridge in 1976, due to what she considered her political stance.
 After a lengthy battle to appeal the tenure decision, NietoGomez resigned on September 3, 1976.
 NietoGomez's tenure battle and professorship in general demonstrate not only the power dynamics and pitfalls in white male-dominated institutions, but also within the Chicano movement of the time.
+NietoGomez has published journals such as La Feminista and Encuentro Femenil and continues to publish and research into areas of sexuality, reproductive rights and higher education.